Los Angeles, CA 90067

 Cleanup efforts in the 1990s involved stream diversions, sediment dams, waste pile stabilization and capping contaminated soil to limit asbestos fiber spread.
 Despite these actions, the site remains an environmental concern with lingering asbestos fibers.
 Exposure at the Atlas Mine and surrounding areas has caused serious asbestos-related health problems for workers and nearby residents.

 Families can also be at risk of secondary asbestos exposure.
 This happens when workers accidentally bring asbestos fibers home on clothing, gear, boots, skin or hair.
-These fibers can then transfer to loved ones when hugging or handling laundry and to upholstery or carpeting throughout the home.
+These fibers can then transfer to loved ones when hugging, handling laundry and from upholstery or carpeting throughout the home.

 Court rulings, legislative updates and regulatory shifts continue to shift California’s asbestos litigation landscape.
 Top attorneys stay current and actively advise clients how to stay ahead of any changes that could affect their case.